If you own an empty property, Council Tax is normally payable. This applies to properties which are any of the following:

 If your property has been unoccupied for a long time

 Please note that the extra charge applies to properties that are unfurnished or unoccupied.
-The 200% charge begins from the second anniversary of the property becoming empty and the 300% charge from the fifth anniversary.
+The 200% charge begins from the first anniversary of the property becoming empty and the 300% charge from the fifth anniversary.
 We apply these charges regardless of any change in ownership during that period.
 This means that if you buy a long-term empty property, you will become liable for the extra charge until the circumstances at the property change.

 In some situations, when leaving a property unoccupied has been unavoidable, you may be eligible for an exemption from the Council Tax which is normally payable.